Cinnabons Cinnamon Rolls – a cinnabon copycat recipe, about the closest you’ll get to the real thing. Super easy to make.

 - Spread the mixture evenly over the surface of the dough.

-- Cut the dough into 1¾ inch slices, and place in a lightly greased baking pan.
+- Cut the dough into 1½ inch slices, and place in a lightly greased baking pan.
+You might find it easier if you use a piece of floss vs a knife.

 - Bake for 20 minutes or until light golden brown.
 Cooking time can vary greatly!